Collaborative Research

 QB3 was built to unite scientists, initiate new research directions, and promote collaboration across its three campuses: UC Berkeley, UC Santa Cruz and UCSF.
 Each campus has strengths, be they life sciences, computation, engineering, or medicine.

-We continuously work with investigators at all QB3 campuses, other UC and academic institutions, and industry including startups.
+We continuously work with investigators at all QB3 campuses, other UCs and academic institutions, and industry including startups.
 If you are interested in joining QB3’s Collaborative Research program, please reach out through this website’s contact form.

-Current focus area: Neural Organoids
+Focus area: Neural Organoids

 Neural organoids as a model for autism and other psychiatric disorders